Koredotcom/web-kore-sdk/README.md

 * Service to generate JWT (JSON Web Tokens)- this service will be used in the assertion function injected to obtain the connection.

 ## Instructions
-Integration of Kore chat UI into your App
+Integration of Kore.ai chat UI into your App

 #### 1. Include Dependent CSS
     -   <link href="UI/libs/jquery-ui.min.css" rel="stylesheet"/>